jundalisay/spblist/content/en/research/hume/morals/section-2p2.md

 A perfect theocracy is governed by an infinitely intelligent being*.
 - In such a society, this rule would certainly exist

-> *Superphysics Note: An omniscient Artificial Intelligence could govern an advanced human society and reveal the merit of each human
+{{< n n="An omniscient Artificial Intelligence could govern an advanced human society and reveal the merit of each human" >}}

 But if humans executed such a law, our merit would be so uncertain due to: